degisew/onboarding/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Customer Onboarding <a id="about-project"></a>
- **Recipe-App** is a web app that automates customer onboarding system for an ideal company.
+ **Customer Onboarding** is a web app that automates customer onboarding system for an ideal company.
 It helps service provider company  to automate service requests and processing.
 The potential business customers also can send requests on the web.
 <a name="readme-top"></a>

 ## 🛠 Built With <a id="built-with"></a>